 x86_64 architecture uses SSE registers for floating point operations.
 Thus, every use of floating point with disabled SSE causes an error in LLVM.
 The problem is that Rust’s core library already uses floats (e.g., it implements traits for

 f64), so avoiding floats in our kernel does not suffice.

 Fortunately, LLVM has support for a

-soft-float feature, emulates all floating point operations through software functions based on normal integers.
-This makes it possible to use floats in our kernel without SSE, it will just be a bit slower.
+soft-float feature that emulates all floating point operations through software functions based on normal integers.
+This makes it possible to use floats in our kernel without SSE; it will just be a bit slower.

 To turn on the

 soft-float feature for our kernel, we add it to the